 If you’re a frequent runner, then you’re among the nearly 7 million Brits who spend time outdoors engaging in this activity.
 In fact, running, jogging and trail running are some of the most popular outdoor activities in the UK.
-This number has seen a significant increase over the lockdown period, when a number of us dusted off those old running shoes and pounded the pavements and parks of our local areas.
+This number will undoubtedly increase with new year’s resolutions when many people will dust off those old running shoes and pound the pavements and parks of their local areas.

 Running is the go-to activity for so many people, quite simply because of the ease of involvement and the numerous health benefits associated with running.
-It will strengthen your lower body muscles, helps maintain strong bones, boost cardiovascular fitness, and assists with weight loss, but probably more than all of these is the known benefits for enhancing mental health.
+It strengthens your lower body muscles, helps maintain strong bones, boost cardiovascular fitness, and is known for enhancing mental health.

 It has been said that most athletes literally run away from their problems and in pursuit of an endorphin rush or experiencing the “runner’s high” people are able to reduce the symptoms of anxiety and depression in just 15 minutes per day.

-So with all of these incredible benefits it’s vital that runners ensure that their bodies don’t suffer wear and tear or debilitating injuries that will prevent them from running for long periods.
-This is where understanding correct running technique can become a game changer for many.
+So, with all these incredible benefits it’s vital that runners ensure that their bodies don’t suffer wear and tear or debilitating injuries that will prevent them from running for long periods.
+Therefore, understanding correct running technique can become a game changer for many.

 There’s a lot of debate around which stride pattern is the best for running performance and injury prevention.
 Some hold the belief that a rearfoot strike increases the risk of running-related injuries as the heel is not designed to take on the level of force associated with running, which is about two to three times the body weight.
 Studies have shown that while changing to a midfoot or forefoot strike reduces the number of knee-related injuries, it may increase the risk of calf-related problems.